jbutko/ExpressJS-Socket.IO-AngularJS-Boilerplate/README.md

 * ExpressJS API with JSON web token (JWT) authentification
 * Socket.IO for realtime messages implemented on both AngularJS client as well as ExpressJS API
 * Mocha test runner to test your ExpressJS app
-* Integrated packages for paginated responses and request parameters checking
+* Built in packages for paginated responses or request parameters checking with express-validator

 *Client*
 * Component oriented AngularJS client app built on version 1.6.x
 * SASS preprocessor with bootstrap grid system
-* Gulp with browser-sync for serving app including tasks for SASS files compilation, JShint linting or complete build version
+* Gulp with browser-sync for serving app including tasks for SASS files compilation, JShint linting or build task for generating production version&&npm start
 * UI-Router for seamless AngularJS routing

 ***